mr-mig/showcase-migvkscript/README.md

 This was a userscript for enhancing the [vk.com](http://vk.com) user interface.

-I have created the features like:
+I have created features like:

 1. Showing who had added the user to favs
 1. Showing who had deleted the user from friends
 1. Hovering menu for fast actions